 Jinghong (景洪)

-I stayed in this hotel a few hundred meters from the night market: central location, spacious and clean rooms, and very friendly staff who organized the transfer to and from the airport (free of charge).
+I stayed in a hotel a few hundred meters from the night market: central location, spacious and clean rooms, and very friendly staff who organized the transfer to and from the airport (free of charge).
 Recommended.

 Here are some of the things to see in Jinghong.